CandyFace/OOSE2015/README.md

 # Slick2D Eclipse OOSE2015 Project - Asteroids

-A clone of the old arcade Asteroids game with hopefully additional features.
+A retake of the old arcade Asteroids game.
 This project is a part of OOSE2015 AAU Medialogy Cph.